bracketclub/old.bracket.club/docs/README.md

 ### Deployment

-Codeship + Surge.
+Codeship + Surge & Firebase.

 Codeship is hooked up to the repo to process all pushes. `npm run codeship-setup` and `npm run codeship-test` and run to get the set ready for deployment.

-Pushes on the master branch go to production.
-Currently pushes on the development branch don't trigger builds.
+Pushes on the master branch go to production via `npm run codeship-deploy` which deploys to Firebase.
+Pushes to the `development` branch deploy via `npm run codeship-beta` and push to Surge which handles the beta url.

 All urls are set to be caught by the `200.html` file.
 And the bundled CSS and JS filenames are fingerprinted with the hash of the file contents from Webpack.